XVS Bridge

 contract with the following parameters:

-: Receiver address on the destination chain_amount
+: Receiver address on the destination chain

 (ethers.utils.solidityPack(['uint16','uint256'],[1, gasValue]) the gas value should be greater then minDestGas which is set to 300k).